Summary

 More DifferentialsGuidelines

-- Neonatal resuscitation: 2020 American Heart Association guidelines for cardiopulmonary resuscitation and emergency cardiovascular care, part 5
+- 2023 American Heart Association and American Academy of Pediatrics focused update on neonatal resuscitation: An update to the American Heart Association guidelines for cardiopulmonary resuscitation and emergency cardiovascular care

 - Management of meconium at birth